 Independent Verification & Certification

-Independent verification and certification against the CHS are conducted by an accredited, third-party auditor – currently this service is offered by Humanitarian Quality Assurance Initiative (HQAI).
+Independent verification and certification against the CHS are conducted by a third-party auditor – currently this service is offered by Humanitarian Quality Assurance Initiative (HQAI).

 These options provide a detailed picture of the degree to which organisations have successfully implemented the CHS, as well as providing a road map for making improvements.